baxuu/EventApp/README.md

 ```
 ## Testing

 Tests are prepared for both front-end and back-end sides.
-Add to

 front: